samuelgarcia/school_spike_sorting_lyon_2021/README.md

 Run 1 or more sorters
 Analyse and benchmark sorter himself

-Exercise 4 : set up your own data into spikeinterface 50 - min
+### Practice 4 : set up your own data into spikeinterface
+50 min

 Dataset 3 : there own datasets (+backup for people that don’t have)